-If a Supplier is planning more than 20k installations in respect of Domestic Premises within the calendar year, a minimum of 500 surveys will need to be completed each calendar quarter.
-Results from these surveys could be passed to (or requested by) the Authority, and used for compliance purposes.
-Regardless of whether the 500 survey target is met, results from these surveys should be submitted on a quarterly basis.
-Results from these surveys could be passed to (or requested by) the Authority, and used for compliance purposes.
+If a Supplier is planning more than 20k installations in respect of Domestic Premises in the next 12 months, 500 surveys will need to be completed each calendar quarter where 5k and above installations have taken place.
+Results from these surveys could be passed to (or requested by) the regulator, and used for compliance purposes.